mzaasya/atm/README.md

 ### Without Docker

-- You should had XAMPP or other RDBMS installed on your local
+- You need XAMPP or other RDBMS installed on your local
 - Create database named "atm"
 - Set database in .env file on your project root
 - Run command "php artisan migrate" to create table automatically